TheGrognardling/TheGrognardling/README.md

 - **Philosophy of Computation**
   Foundational investigations (practical and theoretical) into algorithms, complexity, proof, and information.

+- **Artificial Intelligence and Neural Networks**
+  Theoretical and applied research on machine learning architectures, symbolic-neural hybrid systems, and the philosophical foundations and implications of AI.

 ---

 <h3 style="font-family: 'Fira Sans', 'Segoe UI', sans-serif;">🔬 Current Focus</h3>